ishan111/CompuStatMechRecipes/README.md

 23-10-2017 UPDATE: GC_TMMCv0.m is added.
 Its a toy GC-TMMC code, verified by similar plots of density of states of macro variable number of particles, obtained by histogram and by TMMC.

 20-11-2017 UPDATE: NEW REWRITTEN CODE ADDED FOR GC-TMMC.
 This code is more easily modified.
+21-11-2017 UPDATE: SPECIAL CODE  ADDED FOR HARD DISK SIMULATION.
+This turned out to be very straightforward and small code due to prior experiences and special nature of code.